 This was a big request: Rig managers want a sixth man.
 All of the technology, policies, procedures, and advancements can’t and won’t supply what a sixth man can do for a rig team.
 But when hiring is already hard, adding a sixth man to frontline teams can prove to be even more difficult.

 Go back to the roots of how your organization is finding and retaining talent.
 It may be hard to hire for a floating role, but with skills data tracked and validated consistently, employees that match criteria can be used as the extra set of hands quickly and efficiently when needed.

 As business leaders, you’re consistently seeking solutions to enable a more safe, efficient operational environment.
 As you strive to do so, listening to the needs of your front line employees should be the first step.
 Implement processes and systems that will help them work efficiently and safely.
 This will streamline the competency assurance processes, and help your rig managers sleep soundly.

-Talk with a skill advisor to learn more about what a system like Kahuna can do to help validate the skills and competencies of your teams, and create a more safe operating environment.
+Talk with a skill advisor to learn more about what a system like Kahuna skills management software can do to help validate the skills and competencies of your teams, and create a more safe operating environment.